PloKoon68/seasaw-simulation-mehmet-ors/README.md

 The `<canvas>` API was to ensure fluid and high-performance animations.
 Canvas provides great performance, especially in scenarios with hundreds of objects, and offers complete, pixel-level control over the rendering process.

-## ⚠️ Trade-offs and Limitations
+## Trade-offs and Limitations

 -   **Web Worker Architecture:** While using a separate `fallThread` for each ball and a single `rotationThread` is a robust architectural choice for showcasing skills, a simpler simulation could have managed all animations in the main thread using `requestAnimationFrame`.
 This design, however, guarantees that the UI remains responsive no matter how complex the simulation becomes.
 -   **Physical Realism:** The simulation successfully models fundamental rotational dynamics.
 More advanced physics concepts such as friction, air resistance, or inter-object collisions were considered outside the scope of this project.
 -   **Mobile Responsiveness:** The project was developed primarily for desktop browsers.
+The css styling is made responsive, adaptive to different screen width's.
 While `click` events function on mobile devices, the UI has not been fully optimized for smaller screens.

-## 🤖 AI Usage
+## AI Usage

 During the development of this project, AI tools (such as ChatGPT/Gemini) were used in the following assistive roles:

 -   **Debugging:** Acted as a consultant for verifying complex trigonometric formulas (like the Lever Arm calculation) and identifying the root cause of `NaN` errors.
--   **Algorithm Exploration:** Used to explore different architectural approaches for designing stateful Web Workers that can be updated dynamically.
+-   **Which Tools to Use:** Used to explore which tools are used to achieve specific tasks (like Webworkers used for multi-thread like operations, working simultaneously).
 -   **Refactoring and Code Cleanup:** Provided suggestions for improving function names to be more semantic and for structuring the code into logical, modular blocks.
 -   **Styling suggestions**